About Lauralton Athletics

 The Athletic Handbook

-To better understand what is at the heart of Lauralton’s athletic program, and what is expected of students athletes and their parents, students and parents are required to read the Athletic Handbook and they are required to sign the Interscholastic Sports Permission Form.
+To better understand what is at the heart of Lauralton’s athletic program, and what is expected of student-athletes and their parents, students and parents are required to read the Athletic Handbook and sign the Interscholastic Sports Permission Form.
 By signing this form the athlete and her parents agree that the rules and regulation of Lauralton athletics have been read and understood.
 We all represent Lauralton and our behavior and attitude on and off the field should exemplify and reflect the Lauralton commitment to respecting others and embodying good sportsmanship.

 College Athletic Recruiting